Data Types and Variables

 • Members cannot be initialized in the definition.

-Refer to Valid Variable Name Format for the proper way for defining the names of struct members.
+See Valid Variable Name Format for the correct way to define the names of struct members.

 struct MotionType